duplocloud/docs/faq.md

 The DuploCloud VM and DuploCloud Portal are secured, as is any other workload in the cloud.
 In addition to SSO login for portal access, the VM runs optionally behind a VPN.
 Therefore, only internal users can load the portal when connected to a VPN.

+### Troubleshooting SQS Queue Deletion Issues

+When attempting to delete SQS queues with Duplomaster, it's important to note that Duplomaster can only delete queues named with the prefix `"arn:aws:sqs:*:*:duploservices-*"`.
+This is because Duplomaster's role is restricted to managing only Duplo-managed resources, as indicated by the `duploservices` prefix.
+If a queue does not follow this naming convention, Duplomaster will not have the permission to delete it.
+Additionally, users might experience a delay in the deletion of SQS queues due to the background execution of the `aws sqs delete-queue` request.
+This delay can initially suggest a failure, but the process may still complete successfully after some time.

 ### Am I locked into DuploCloud?
 If I wanted to move away from DuploCloud, what work do I need to do?

 DuploCloud is running in your own cloud account, along with your workloads.
 DuploCloud is a provisioning system, so stopping DuploCloud does not impact any of your applications and cloud services.